lockbook/lockbook/docs/design-ux/sharing.md

 To share a file, a user selects the "share" option from a context menu.
 They are prompted to enter a username for a user to share the file with and a share mode (read or write).
 The username is checked immediately - **the client must be online to share**.
-The sharer is always considered the owner of the file is and is billed for its storage.
+The sharer is always considered the owner of the file and is billed for its storage.

 Additional ideas for non-MVP: